EyasuTeshome/shifttracker/job-search/peer-interview-practice/articles/common_issues_during_interviews.md

 They are divided into three groups - each group is connected with a different part of a technical job interview.

 Remember that the issues listed below might happen to everybody - especially during such a stressful situation as a job interview.
-If that happens to you, it does not mean that you are will be rejected.
+If that happens to you, it does not mean that you will be rejected.
 What is more - you can even take an advantage of them!

 ## Job interview: live coding session - common issues